By Gary W. Gallagher, PhD, University of Virginia; Patrick N. Allitt, PhD, Emory University; Allen C. Guelzo, PhD, Gettysburg University

 Revitalizing the Puritan Mission

 Not just the war, but the breaking and the snapping of the Puritan underpinnings of New England, drove the ministers into a creative frenzy.
 From that emerged an entirely new style of preaching, the sermon known as the jeremiad.
-The jeremiad takes its name from the denunciations of evil doing that you find in the Old Testament Book of the Prophet Jeremiah.
-As such, the jeremiad was really the first American literary form.
-It was also a howling catalog of New England’s moral shortcomings.
+The jeremiad takes its name from the denunciations of evil-doing found in the Old Testament Book of the Prophet Jeremiah.
+The jeremiad was truly the first American literary form: It was a howling catalog of New England’s moral shortcomings.

 Once that was said, and the congregations were appropriately browbeaten, the jeremiad did a remarkably creative thing: It announced that between the original model and the sordid reality, God still had a purpose for New Englanders and would renew and revitalize their mission.
 “Why hath the Lord smitten us with blasting and mildew?” asked Samuel Danforth again.
 The answer?
 “So that we may remember where we came from and why we came here.
 Attend we our errand,” said Danforth, “upon which Christ sent us into the wilderness, and he will provide bread for us.
 If the people cleave to the Lord, to his prophets, and to his ordinances, it will strike such a fear into the hearts of enemies that they will be at their wits’ ends, and not know what to do.”

 This kind of call to cultural revival was not a new one.
 The European Renaissance of the 1400s was one kind of cultural revival and the Protestant Reformation of the 1500s saw itself as another.
-The jeremiad, however, firmly set this notion of cultural revival into the cluster of basic American ideas that we all still live with.
-The jeremiad would prepare New England and the rest of British North America for the greatest cultural revival, the greatest cultural explosion that it would ever see.
+The jeremiad, however, firmly set this notion of cultural revival into the cluster of basic American ideas that still lives today.
+The jeremiad would prepare New England and the rest of British North America for the greatest cultural revival and the greatest cultural explosion that it would ever see.